scikit-beam/XrayDB/doc/dbschema.rst

 The `Waasmaier` table holds data for calculating elastic X-ray scattering cross sections, :math:`f_0(q)`, from :cite:ts:`Waasmaier_Kirfel`.
-The data are available for many common oxidataion states for each element.
+The data are available for many common oxidation states for each element.
 Each row represents an ion.

 .. index:: Table of Elastic Scattering Cross Section Coefficients
 .. _db_waasmaier_table: